Lesson 1.3: BNF Syntax and Parser Generation

 kast --output kore and.bool

-You ought to get the following AST printed on standard output, minus the formatting:
+You should see the following AST printed on standard output, minus the formatting:

 inj{SortBoolean{}, SortKItem{}}(